MatthewHerbst/react-to-print/README.md

 So you've created a React component but would love to give end users the ability to print out the contents of that component.
 This package aims to solve that by popping up a new print window with CSS styles copied over as well.

+## Compatibility

+`react-to-print` should be compatible with all major browsers.
+We also do our best to support IE11.

 ## Install

 `npm install --save react-to-print`